KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

     Substitute in the values as required.

-    When using direct secret references, the `Secret` values must abide by the [Well-known Secret Entries specifications](https://github.com/servicebinding/spec#well-known-secret-entries)
+    When using direct secret references, the `Secret` values must follow the [Well-known Secret Entries specifications](https://github.com/servicebinding/spec#well-known-secret-entries)
     as defined by the Service Binding Specification for Kubernetes.
-    If you plan to bind this secret to a Spring-based application workload and want to take advantage of the auto-wiring feature, this secret must also contain the properties required by [Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings).
+    If you plan to bind this secret to a Spring-based application workload and want to take advantage of the auto-wiring feature, this `Secret` must also contain the properties required by [Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings).

+2. Apply the `external-azure-db-binding-compatible.yaml` file.
+If you are using a multicluster Tanzu Application Platform topology, apply the file to all Run clusters.

-2. Apply the YAML file by running:
+    Apply the file by running:

     ```console
     kubectl apply -f external-azure-db-binding-compatible.yaml
     ```

-    If you are using a multicluster Tanzu Application Platform topology, apply the YAML file to all Run clusters.

 3. In a file named `stk-secret-reader.yaml`, grant sufficient Role-Based Access Control (RBAC) permissions to permit Services Toolkit to read the secrets specified by the class: